Learn & Lunch: Mammal Identification

 Event Details

-Join us for a Learn & Lunch for adults!
-Lunch will be served following a presentation by Master Naturalist and Environmental Educator Char Ross.
+Join us for a Learn & Lunch for adults with Master Naturalist and Environmental Educator Char Ross.

 Become a wildlife detective and identity mystery skulls!
 Learn about physical characteristics that help you determine whether an animal lived as predator, prey, or both... and that's just the beginning!